jakkaj/ravenswood/docs/getting_started.md

 - curl and wget - `sudo apt-get install curl wget -y`
 - nano - `apt-get install nano -y`
 - [kubecfg](https://www.npmjs.com/package/kubecfg) for easier cluster management - `npm install -g kubecfg`

+# Azure Services

+## General Resource Group

+In the azure portal create a new general resource group to hold durable resources.
+Where the cluster build scripts will create specially named resource groups - you'll need a resource group to hold things like the database, storage and Event Hubs.

+Create a new resource group, name it something generic and meaningful.

+## Event Hubs

+You'll need an [Azure Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about) to produce the input stream that is read by the Storm spout.

+- Create a new [Event Hubs](https://ms.portal.azure.com/#create/Microsoft.EventHub) in the Azure Portal
+- Select Basic Pricing for a start
+- Add it to the general resource group you created
+- Create it in the same region as the first cluster (in the example it's Sydney)
+- Set the Throughput units to a low number.
+1 should be find during development
+- Leave Auto-Inflate disabled to avoid any surprises in billing
+- Once created, navigate to the new Event Hub
+- Click on Event Hubs under ENTITIES sub-section and add a new Event Hub (Two Partitions, leave the rest default)
+- Once that's created, navgiate to the new Event Hub and click on Shared access policies
+- Add a new one called "reader"
+- Select the Listen checkbox and leave the other two blank, and copy out the primary key and the connection string for later usage